Renormalization of Einstein gravity through a derivative-dependent field redefinition: Introduction

 \section{Introduction}

-The development of a quantum field theory of gravity based on the Einstein-Hilbert (Einstein) Lagrangian has been problematic because the traditional methods of renormalization cannot be used to eliminate the ultraviolet divergences that appear in perturbation theory \cite{'tHooft1974a,Alvarez1989}.
-On the other hand, generalizations of the Einstein Lagrangian that include higher-derivative terms proportional to $R_{\mu\nu}R^{\mu\nu}$ and $R^2$ are renormalizable to all orders in perturbation theory \cite{Stelle1977,Voronov1984,Buchbinder1992,Berredo-Peixoto2005}.
-Moreover, the dimensionless couplings of the higher-derivative terms are asymptotically free \cite{Fradkin1982,Tomboulis1980,Avramidi1986}, i.e., they approach a Gaussian fixed point in the ultraviolet.
-As for the dimensional couplings--the cosmological constant $\Lambda$ and Newton's constant $G$--only their product $\Lambda G$ is gauge invariant \cite{Berredo-Peixoto2005,Codello2006}, and this parameter is also claimed to be asymptotically free \cite{Fradkin1982,Codello2006,Julve1978} \footnote{Without higher derivative terms, the Einstein Lagrangian with a cosmological constant is also asymptotically free at one-loop order in the coupling $\Lambda G$ \cite{Fradkin1982,Christensen1980}.}.
+The development of a quantum field theory of gravity based on the Einstein-Hilbert (Einstein) Lagrangian has been problematic because the traditional methods of renormalization cannot be used to eliminate the ultraviolet divergences that appear in perturbation theory \cite{tHooft1974a,Alvarez1989}.
+Nonrenormalizable terms appear at two loops \cite{Goroff1985} or at one loop when coupled to matter \cite{tHooft1974a}.
+Alternatively, generalizations of the Einstein Lagrangian that include higher-derivative terms, namely $R_{\mu\nu}R^{\mu\nu}$ and $R^2$, are renormalizable to all orders in perturbation theory \cite{Stelle1977,Voronov1984,Antoniadis1986,Buchbinder1992,Berredo-Peixoto2005}, and the dimensionless couplings of the higher-derivative terms are asymptotically free \cite{Fradkin1982,Tomboulis1980,Avramidi1986}.
+Also, the essential dimensionless coupling given by the product of the cosmological constant $\Lambda$ and Newton's constant $G$ is claimed to be asymptotically free \cite{Fradkin1982,Codello2006,Julve1978}.

-Despite these desirable properties, higher-derivative gravity has several inconsistencies.
-Perhaps the most well known is the unitary problem \cite{Stelle1977,Buchbinder1992,Berredo-Peixoto2005}; in flat-space perturbation theory the higher-derivative terms give rise to massive spin-2 ghosts.
-It has been suggested \cite{Julve1978,Salam1978} that higher-order loop effects may drive the ghost mass to infinity, thus rendering the theory unitary, but a rigorous proof of this is still lacking.
-Another issue is related to the asymptotic freedom of $\Lambda G$, which requires the use of an unstable fixed point for one of the higher-derivative parameters \cite{Buchbinder1992,Codello2006}.
-And if the unstable fixed point is replaced by the ultraviolet-attractive parameter, $\Lambda G$ actually diverges in the ultraviolet \cite{Buchbinder1992,Codello2006}.
-These inconsistencies have precluded the acceptance of the higher-derivative theory as the correct description of quantum gravity.
+Despite these desirable properties, higher-derivative gravity has a major drawback: in flat-space perturbation theory the higher-derivative terms give rise to a massive spin-two ghost, so the theory is not unitary \cite{Stelle1977,Buchbinder1992,Berredo-Peixoto2005,Tomboulis2015}.
+It has been suggested that higher-order loop effects may render the massive ghost unstable \cite{Antoniadis1986,Shapiro2015,Modesto2016}, making the theory unitary for asymptotic states, but a rigorous proof of this is lacking.